w3f/General-Grants-Program/grants/grants.md

 * **Targeted** programmes where we ask for proposals, reach out, etc. Generally where the foundation is active.
 These will be done via:
   * Request for Proposals (RfPs)
   * Direct Outreach
 * **Speculative** applications where the outside connects to us and asks if we want to fund them.
+A list of areas of interest are in the next section.

 ## Areas of interest
-The Web3 foundation provides grants in three different areas:
+The Web3 foundation is interested in providing grants in the different areas of interest shown below.
+If any of these topics are of interest to you then please make a speculative application and request funding for your project.
+Our focus is to support projects building on Substrate or Polkadot.

 * **Community Development**
   * Blog posts